sql-machine-learning/elasticdl/docs/designs/ps_design.md

 For non-embedding parameters, we can pull all non-embedding parameters from the corresponding PS instances before the forward-pass.

 For embedding parameters, ElasticDL should only pull embedding vectors that are used in this iteration.
 This is because embedding vectors used in each iteration only account for a small proportion of the embedding parameters.
-Only when it it time for embedding layer to do forward-pass, can we know which embedding vectors will be used in this iteration.
+Only when it is time for embedding layer to do forward-pass, can we know which embedding vectors will be used in this iteration.
 Thus, the embedding layer is responsible for pulling embedding vectors from PS in its forward-pass process.

 Thanks to the model sharding technique, ElasticDL can implement above processes in parallel communication with all PS instances, thus achieve the goal of high performance.